Very few things excite me more in my garden than setting new plants in fresh homemade compost.

 Technically, your pile will do fine as long as you maintain the right mix of food and garden waste with a healthy colony of worms.

-But if you’ve ever opened up your compost bin after 3 or 4 months and the soil isn’t as advanced as you thought it would be, then the composting process was probably slow and it would help for you to utilize a compost starter.
+But if you’ve opened up your compost bin after 3 or 4 months and the soil isn’t as advanced as you thought it would be, then the composting process was probably slow and it would help for you to mix a compost starter into the organic material.

 There are four things that I always rely on for every fresh compost pile I start.